| DTC Data Sheet | |

 Possible Fixes

-- Restore stable power and ground: Repair fuse block heat damage, loose connections, or high-resistance grounds confirmed by voltage-drop testing under load.
+- Restore clean power and ground integrity: Repair high-resistance connections, loose fasteners, or damaged cables proven by voltage-drop testing under load.

 Can I Still Drive With B2266?